|Program name||Package id||Status||Status date|

-FLUKA can be used in analog mode or with a variety of variance reduction options.
-These include: Leading particle biasing for electrons and photons: region dependent, below user-defined energy threshold and for selected physical effects; Russian Roulette and splitting at boundary crossing based on region relative importance; region-dependent multiplicity tuning in high energy nuclear interactions; region-dependent biased downscattering and non-analog absorption of low-energy neutrons; biased decay length for increased daughter production, biased inelastic nuclear interaction length; biased interaction lengths for electron and photon electromagnetic interactions; biased angular distribution of decay secondary particles; region-dependent weight window in three energy ranges (and energy group dependent for low energy neutrons).
+FLUKA can be used in analogue mode or with a variety of variance reduction options.
+These include: Leading particle biasing for electrons and photons: region dependent, below user-defined energy threshold and for selected physical effects; Russian Roulette and splitting at boundary crossing based on region relative importance; region-dependent multiplicity tuning in high energy nuclear interactions; region-dependent biased down-scattering and non-analogue absorption of low-energy neutrons; biased decay length for increased daughter production, biased inelastic nuclear interaction length; biased interaction lengths for electron and photon electromagnetic interactions; biased angular distribution of decay secondary particles; region-dependent weight window in three energy ranges (and energy group dependent for low energy neutrons).

 Neutrons in the FLUKA low energy libraries are available for about 200 materials or isotopes, temperature, and self-shielding combinations.
 All other particle interactions and transport are based on models and are not restricted by any material tabulation.
-The upper energy limit for hadron-hadron and hadron-nucleus interactions and transport is 10 PeV, for nucleus-nucleus interactions and transport 10 PeV/n, when the interface with DPMJET-2.5 or DPMJET-3 is activated, 100 TeV otherwise.
+The upper energy limit for hadron-hadron and hadron-nucleus interactions and transport is 10 PeV, for nucleus-nucleus interactions and transport 10 PeV/n when the interface with DPMJET-2.5 or DPMJET-3 is activated, 100 TeV otherwise.
 Electron, positron and photon interactions and transport are possible between 1 keV and 10 PeV.

 RELATED DATA LIBRARIES